 We had dinner at Kargeen Cafe to finish our day off.
 Kargeen is the old Omani word for a little wooden cottage and this restaurant combines this with a modern lounge experience.
 The menu consists of a rich variety of traditional Omani dishes, all infused with great Arabic spices such as cumin, cinnamon, nutmeg & cardamom.
 After a long and hot day in the Omani sun, Kargeen is the perfect place for a sundowner and Arabic dinner.

-Culture – a few local traditions:
+A few local traditions:

 - Food is shared from communal dishes.